TrudeEH/dotfiles/README.md

 This repository hosts my personal dotfiles.
 The install script works on Linux and macOS.

-All configuration is done through home-manager.
+The configuration is done through home-manager.
-If you want to use this repository, I recommend forking it and editing home.nix to your liking.
+If you would like to use this repository, I recommend forking it and editing home.nix to your liking.

-**Run `./install.sh`.**

-Run `home-manager switch` to rebuild the config after changing it.

 ## Dependencies
 -   Nix (installed automatically)